 In contrast, the green undertones can help Gray Owl achieve a cozy, warmer feel look if paired with earth tones.
 When paired with a darker gray, you’ll see the green stand out without being muddy.

 It is worth noting that Gray Owl can shift drastically between the green and blue undertones based on available lighting as well.
-One hallway could have all three variants; green undertones, blue undertones, and a light gray, all on the same walls depending on how the light hits!
+One hallway could have three variants; green undertones, blue undertones, and a light gray, all on the same walls depending on how the light hits!

 Make sure you sample it and view it with all types of light that will play with it in that room because the variations can be quite dramatic.
 I prefer to paint a white poster board with the paint color, leaving a white border around the edge.
 Then move it around the space during different parts of the day to see how the light plays with the paint color.